openjdk/guide/src/index.md

 This section provides a brief summary of how to get started with testing in OpenJDK.
 For more information on configuration and how to use the OpenJDK test framework, a.k.a. "run-test framework", see [`doc/testing.md`](https://github.com/openjdk/jdk/blob/master/doc/testing.md).

+In general all changes should come with a regression test so if you're writing product code you should also be writing test code.
+There are a few examples where it doesn't make sence to write an explicit regression test.
+These should be tagged in JBS with one of the [noreg-labels](#noreg).

+A few key items to think about when writing a regression test:

+* A regression test should execute fast - a few seconds at most
+* The test should only test the desired functionality - if you have several features to test, write more tests
+* The test should pass reliably on all supported platforms - watch out for platform-specific differences such as path separators

 ## JTReg

 In-depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
 JTReg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).